-Intesa Sanpaolo, one of the leading Italian and European financial institutions, is providing an exciting research grant opportunity for three members of the NYU Law community.
-Apply to receive a $5,000 research grant selected by Professor Franco Ferrari (Professor of Law and Director, Center for Transnational Litigation, Arbitration, and Commercial Law) and Professor Deborah Burand (Professor of Clinical Law, Director for the Grunin Center for Law and Social Entrepreneurship).
+Intesa Sanpaolo, one of the leading Italian and European financial institutions, is providing an exciting $5,000 research grant opportunity for three members of the NYU Law community.
+Scholars will be selected by Professor Franco Ferrari, Professor Geoffrey Miller, and Professor Deborah Burand.

-Impact Banking as a new development platform where business meet communities needs and perspectives
+- Impact banking as a new development platform where business meets community needs and perspectives; and

-Research grant recipients will have the opportunity to carry out research activities at the Intesa Sanpaolo offices in Italy in collaboration with the staff involved in the aforementioned areas as well as attend a special Intesa Sanpaolo event in both Italy and at NYU School of Law.
+Junior Scholars will have the opportunity to present their research at the Intesa Sanpaolo offices in Italy in collaboration with the staff involved in the aforementioned areas as well as attend a special Intesa Sanpaolo event in both Italy and at NYU School of Law.
 Intesa Sanpaolo will cover the costs of travel and fund the grants.
-JD students, LLM students, and NYU Law research scholars are all welcome to apply (applicants must be enrolled at NYU Law during the scholarship school year).
+JD students, LLM students, and NYU Law research scholars are all welcome to apply (applicants must be enrolled at NYU Law during the 2024-2025 academic year).

 Soumya Kandukuri is passionate about the intersection of legal institution design, emerging technologies, and sustainable development.
 Her research project for Intesa Sanpaolo focuses on the relationship between comparative antitrust law and investment in social enterprise innovation.
 Soumya’s interest in these topics stems from her experiences prior to law school working at two education technology start-ups in Silicon Valley and studying international political economy at Occidental College.
 At NYU, Soumya has enjoyed serving as a Notes Editor for the NYU Law Review, a research assistant for Professor Emeritus Jerome Cohen, and an NYU International Law and Human Rights Fellow with the UN Commission of Inquiry on Ukraine.